SimpleNiQue/flexbox/Flexbox_and_Grid/README.md

-# Important !! pleas this are the links to the tasks :point_down:
+# Important !!
+Please this are the links to the tasks :point_down:

 # <p style="color:goldenrod;"> FlexBox and Grid CSS</p>